P13: Story Mastery - Edit Well

 Old narratives trap your emotional energy in repetitive loops.

 Stories shape the way you process emotions, and rigid ones prevent resolution.
 Shame lingers unsoftened.
-Grief sticks around without integrating.
+Grief stays raw.
 Anger never finds a satisfying conclusion.

 You can’t release those emotions until you challenge the narrative keeping them locked in place.